ALangerbeck/1DT305_netspresso_public/README.md

     <em>https://projects.raspberrypi.org/en/projects/get-started-pico-w/1</em>
 </p>

 3. A file explorer will pop up which looks something like below.
 Drag and drop the file you downloaded into the file manager.
-It should close and the microcontroller should restart.
+It should close and the microcontroller should restart ready to be interacted with.
 <p align="center">
     <img src="/doc/file_manager.png" alt>
     <em>https://projects.raspberrypi.org/en/projects/get-started-pico-w/1</em>
 </p>

 ### Programing the microcontroller
 <img align="right" src="/doc/vs_code_logo.png" width="200"/>